 Going PRO initiative continues after being jeopardized by veto in 2019

-State Rep. Ben Frederick today announced six grants have been awarded to local employers from the Going PRO Talent Fund.
+State Rep. Bronna Kahle today announced three grants have been awarded to local Lenawee County employers from the Going PRO Talent Fund.

 The Going PRO initiative awards completive grants to employers to invest in training and enhancing the skills and talent of their workforce.
 Training must fill a demonstrated talent need experienced by the employer and lead to a credential for a skill that is transferable and recognized by industry.

-Frederick, of Owosso, successfully fought for the program’s funding to be restored for 2021-22 after the governor vetoed it in 2019.
+Kahle, of Adrian, supported efforts to restore the program’s funding for 2021-22 after the governor vetoed it in 2019.